-- Monitor serum liver tests before initiation of treatment with VOTRIENT and at least once every 4 weeks for at least the first 4 months of treatment or as clinically indicated.
-Periodic monitoring should then continue after this time period.
+- Monitor serum liver tests before initiation of treatment with VOTRIENT and at Weeks 3, 5, 7, and 9.
+Thereafter, monitor at Month 3 and at Month 4, and as clinically indicated.
+Periodic monitoring should then continue after Month 4.

-- Patients with isolated ALT elevations between 3 X ULN and 8 X ULN may be continued on VOTRIENT with weekly monitoring of liver function until ALT return to Grade 1 or baseline.
+- Patients with isolated ALT elevations between 3 X ULN and 8 X ULN may be continued on VOTRIENT with weekly monitoring of liver function until ALT returns to Grade 1 or baseline.

 - Patients with isolated ALT elevations of > 8 X ULN should have VOTRIENT interrupted until they return to Grade 1 or baseline.
 If the potential benefit for reinitiating treatment with VOTRIENT is considered to outweigh the risk for hepatotoxicity, then reintroduce VOTRIENT at a reduced dose of no more than 400 mg once daily and measure serum liver tests weekly for 8 weeks [see DOSAGE AND ADMINISTRATION].
 Following reintroduction of VOTRIENT, if ALT elevations > 3 X ULN recur, then VOTRIENT should be permanently discontinued.

 - If ALT elevations > 3 X ULN occur concurrently with bilirubin elevations > 2 X ULN, VOTRIENT should be permanently discontinued.
 Patients should be monitored until resolution.
-VOTRIENT is a UGT1A1 inhibitor.
+VOTRIENT is a uridine diphosphate (UDP)-glucuronosyl transferase 1A1 (UGT1A1) inhibitor.
 Mild, indirect (unconjugated) hyperbilirubinemia may occur in patients with Gilbert's syndrome [see CLINICAL PHARMACOLOGY].
 Patients with only a mild indirect hyperbilirubinemia, known Gilbert's syndrome, and elevation in ALT > 3 X ULN should be managed as per the recommendations outlined for isolated ALT elevations.

 Concomitant use of VOTRIENT and simvastatin increases the risk of ALT elevations and should be undertaken with caution and close monitoring [see DRUG INTERACTIONS].
 Insufficient data are available to assess the risk of concomitant administration of alternative statins and VOTRIENT.